imageio/imageio/README.md

 so when needed.
 The download is cached in your appdata directory, this keeps imageio light and scalable.
 </p><p>
-We plan to provide a wide range of image formats.
-Also scientific formats.
-Any help in implementing more formats is very welcome!
+Imageio provides a wide range of image formats, including scientific formats.
+Any help with implementing more formats is very welcome!
 </p><p>
 The codebase adheres to (a subset of) the PEP8 style guides.
 We strive for maximum test coverage (100% for the core, >95% for each plugin).